Papooch/nestjs-cls/docs/docs/06_plugins/02_plugin-api.md

 }
 ```

-The plugin options are then mixed into a _global_ `ClsPluginModule` and the exposed providers can be used for injection by other plugin-related code.
+Each plugin creates a new instance of a _global_ `ClsPluginModule` and the exposed providers can be used for injection by other plugin-related code.